gaultier/pandoc_resume/markdown/resume.md

 --------------------

 Libprom
-:   [A pure C library](https://github.com/gaultier/libprom) to parse Prometheus (monitoring software) metrics in a text format, wuth no dependencies.
-This allows any software with C interop to consume the metrics produced by applications in the Prometheus format.
+:   [A pure C library](https://github.com/gaultier/libprom) to parse Prometheus (monitoring software) metrics in a text format, with no dependencies.
+This allows any software with C interoperability to consume the metrics produced by applications in the Prometheus format.
 It comes with a Prometheus format to YAML CLI converter as an example.

 Programming Languages
 :   **C++:** Professional experience including the latest standards

 :   **C:** Professional experience including the latest standards

-:   **Javascript, Typescript**: Professional experience including the latest standards and the mainstream libraries (React, Redux)
+:   **JavaScript, Typescript**: Professional experience including the latest standards and the mainstream libraries (React, Redux)

 :   Basic knowledge of **x86 assembly**, **Awk**, **Shell**, **Clojure**, **Kotlin**